 What is the difference between tumescent liposuction and traditional liposuction?

 Tumescent liposuction is a dermatologist-developed fat removal procedure that is regarded as the safest and most successful method of liposuction.
 Unlike traditional liposuction, tumescent liposuction is a safer, less invasive procedure that allows for the permanent removal of unwanted fat.
 During the procedure, large volumes of sterile salt water, local anesthesia and dilute epinephrine are introduced to the area being treated.
 Once the anesthesia has taken effect, temporary swelling occurs, and fat can easily be removed through tiny cannulas no bigger than a sippy straw.

 Small pockets of fat can be removed from the abdomen, hips, thighs, knees, flanks, chest, chin and neck.
 The best candidates for tumescent liposuction include those patients who maintain a healthy diet and exercise routine, but who still struggle with stubborn fat in common problem areas.
 Tumescent liposuction is not designed to remove large volumes of fat and should not be used to jumpstart a weight loss regimen.
-It is also not approved for removing or reducing the appearance of cellulite, though we have other treatments, such as Qwo or Cellfina, that can offer results for cellulite.
+It is also not approved for removing or reducing the appearance of cellulite, though we have other treatments, such as Cellfina, that can offer results for cellulite.

 Can I have liposuction even if I intend to get pregnant and have more children?

 While liposuction can be done at any time of life, it is always best to wait until after all childbirths in order to have liposuction.
 This doesn’t mean that it can’t be done before, but pregnancy will likely lead to more fat, which will likely redistribute to the areas that have already been treated.